27 June 2024

 3. Refusing to forgive others.

-In fact a number of Christians claim apostasy and blaspheming the Spirit, are one and the same sin: You don’t really blaspheme the Spirit unless your denial of the Spirit’s work includes Jesus’s atonement and your own salvation… and as a consequence you quit Christianity, quit Jesus, and reject the kingdom of heaven.
-So “blasphemy of the Spirit” is really apostasy, and apostasy is blaspheming the Spirit.
+And as I said, a number of Christians claim apostasy and blaspheming the Spirit are one and the same sin.
+They figure you don’t really blaspheme the Spirit unless your denial of the Spirit’s work includes Jesus’s atonement and your own salvation.
+So basically you’ve quit Christianity.
+Quit Jesus.
+Rejected God’s kingdom.
+“Blasphemy of the Spirit” is just a fancy term for apostasy.
 (What’re the chances the Christians who came up with this explanation, are cessationists who are trying to claim they don’t really blaspheme the Spirit?
 Hundred percent.)

 Now the idea of unpardonable sins seems to contradict the idea of grace.
-If God’s forgiving attitude towards us means he’s gonna forgive us absolutely positively everything, shouldn’t that also include apostasy and blasphemy of the Spirit?
-If you’ve quit Jesus, but you come to your senses later like the prodigal son, Lk 15.11-32 won’t the Father eagerly take you back?
+If God’s forgiving attitude towards us means he’s gonna forgive us absolutely positively everything, shouldn’t this also include apostasy and blasphemy of the Spirit?
+If you quit Jesus, but you come to your senses like the prodigal son eventually did, Lk 15.11-32 won’t the Father eagerly take you back?
 If you’ve blasphemed the Spirit and claimed his activity was devilish, but later realize you were wholly wrong and take it back, won’t he let you take it back?
 Paul, fr’instance: When he persecuted the ancient Christians before he met Jesus, I’ve no doubt he believed and said the miracles among them were frauds and devilry.
 And yet Jesus saved him too.

 Here’s how I reconcile the ideas.
 You may disagree; feel free to.